 A number of ideas mentioned in the section on new narratives above deserve more exploration.

-One of the most promising is the identification of and response to what Richard Louv describes as Nature Deficit Disorder.11 The fact that we are bringing up generations of children who have less and less direct experience of playing in nature has serious implications for how we understand our relationship with nature.
+One of the most promising is the identification of and response to what Richard Louv describes as Nature Deficit Disorder. ((Richard Louv, Last Child in the Woods, (Algonquin Books, 2005), 335.))
+The fact that we are bringing up generations of children who have less and less direct experience of playing in nature has serious implications for how we understand our relationship with nature.
 How can we love nature, how can we fear and mourn its loss, if we have no direct experience of it?
 Fascinatingly, it goes a lot deeper than this.
 Louv points to medical and psychological research attributing all sorts of problems to a lack of connection with the natural world, from obesity to depression.

 There are now several organisations, including Nature Play, Natural Change, and Project Wild Thing, dedicated to driving broad cultural change through engaging children and adults with nature.
 Through modelling and immersive experience, these projects can make a significant contribution to the fourth thread of narratives above – the story that our society is a small part of, and entirely dependent on, the natural world – and shifting deep cultural values expressing our place in the world.

 Alongside this thread is the recognition that, as a society, we are losing our vocabulary of the natural world.
 This discussion was triggered by a decision by a British publisher of a children’s dictionary to remove “blackberry” the fruit but include “Blackberry” the communications device.
 There is now an active movement to reclaim old vocabularies, driven by the recognition that, if we cannot describe the natural world we cannot truly value it.